xeago/gradblog/_posts/2012-08-01-keeping-in-touch.md

 title: Keeping in touch
 ---

-Every time I go away from home, lengthy or not, I get the same requests and complaints over and over again.
+Every time I go away from home, for any length of time, I get the same requests and complaints over and over again.
 Apparently I am really bad at keeping in touch.
 Well, I figured, nothing is helping me&hellip;

 **Until now!**